athena-labz/athena/README.md

 ### Supply

-DigitalServices tokens (DSET) are not deflationary.
-This is important to incentivize cooperative and honest behaviour in the platform.
+DigitalServices tokens (DSET) are not inflationary.

 A fixed amount of DSET tokens is minted monthly and distributed according to a *Credit Assessment System* (CAS).
 Users receive tokens based on their scores obeying the following function: